LincaMarius/ISAP-1_Logisim_Simulation/README.md

 The first block to be implemented is Clock and Reset

 ### Clock and Reset Implementation
-The Clock and Reset Block has the following output signals:
+The Clock and Reset block has the following output signals:
 - CLK – clock signal that ensures synchronism in the operation of the Computer
-- CLR – computer reset signal that initializes the Program Counter, Instruction Register and Control Unit.
+- CLR – computer reset signal that initializes the Program Counter, Instruction Register and Control Unit
+- HLT – blocks the clock signal, thus the execution of any future instruction is stopped

-We have three control buttons:
+We have three control buttons: \
-S5 – Reset button
+S5 – Reset button \
-S6 – Program Step button
+S6 – Program Step button \
 S7 – Mode selection switch: Manual / Auto

 This information can be seen in figure 3.